clarkfitzg/clarkfitzg.github.io/_posts/2018-02-27-representing-semantics-for-data-analysis-code.md

 site.baseurl }}{% post_url
 2018-02-23-selecting-rows-using-different-R-packages %}).

+EDIT: Since posting this I've learned about [Apache Calcite](https://calcite.apache.org/) which is the closest thing I've seen to what I describe here.

 When analyzing data I often want to do operations that are simple in R or Python.
 If the data doesn't fit into memory I write a bunch of [specialized code]({{ site.baseurl }}{% post_url 2017-10-31-3-billion-rows-with-R %}) to